rocky-linux/documentation/docs/guides/web/php.md

 !!!
 Note

-    At each new deployment of new code, it will be necessary to empty the opcache (for example by restarting the php-fpm process)
+    At each new deployment of new code, it will be necessary to empty the opcache (for example by restarting the php-fpm process).

 !!!
 Note